Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 History of Whiskey Tariffs: The Airbus/Boeing Dispute

 Irish whiskey has been caught in tariff crossfire before.
 In October 2019, the US imposed 25% tariffs on single malt Irish and Scotch whiskey as part of the WTO-authorized retaliation in the Airbus subsidies dispute.
 These tariffs devastated Irish whiskey exports to the US — volumes dropped 51% within a year.
 The tariffs did not apply to blended or bourbon-barrel-finished whiskey, leading distillers to shift production toward exempt categories.
 In March 2021, the US and EU agreed to suspend the retaliatory tariffs for four years, providing relief to the spirits industry.
 In June 2021, the US-EU agreement on Large Civil Aircraft resolved the underlying dispute.
 The tariffs were permanently suspended, and Irish whiskey exports to the US surged to record levels in 2022-2024.
-The current 10% Section 122 tariff is significantly lower than the 25% Airbus dispute tariff.
+The current 15% EU-deal rate is still lower than the 25% Airbus dispute tariff.

 Impact on Prices: What Consumers and Distributors Pay